1. Why is active listening important in parent-child communication?

 Acknowledge your child’s feelings and wishes, even if they seem ridiculous, irrational, self-centred or wrong.
 This is not the same as agreeing and is not indulgent or allowing undesirable behaviour.

-Acknowledging is not condoning our child’s actions; it is validating the feelings behind them.
+Acknowledging does not condone our child’s actions; it validates the feelings behind them.
 Reflecting on our child’s experience and inner self is a simple yet profound way to show our understanding and acceptance.
-This sends a powerful and affirming message.
-Every thought, desire, feeling, every expression of your mind, body and heart is perfectly acceptable, appropriate, and lovable.
+This sends a powerful and affirming message: Every thought, desire, feeling, and expression of your mind, body, and heart is perfectly acceptable, appropriate, and lovable.

 Brushing off our children’s problems can be tempting, especially if we have had a bad or busy day.
 We need to let our children know that we’re willing to listen to them, making them more likely to confide in us about their aspirations and issues as they grow older.